dives88/PUI2/HW9_dhi211/HW8_sgo230_Review_dhi211.md

 ### CLARITY: is the plot easy to read? is it clear or confusing, are the quantities being visualized ambiguous?
 - This plot is very easy to read.
-Clearly shows history of median rent prices.
+It clearly shows the history of median rent prices.
 - Without a legend, identifying what each color corresponds to took some time to figure out, the same goes for the dots on each plot.
 The description below the plot clarifies the latter.

 [Recommendations]